 Volunteers at Phoenix Children’s are assigned individually to areas for their service.
 You can certainly attend the Volunteer Info Session together, do your training together, and maybe even carpool if you’re assigned at the same time!
-It may be difficult to assign you to the same day and time, but you’re welcome to discuss it at the interview if you’re selected.
+It may be difficult to assign you to the same day and time, but you are welcome to discuss it at the interview.

 I/we would like to come in and read, play games, and visit with the patients.
 Is that ok?

 Unfortunately, due to infection control and confidentiality guidelines only in-hospital volunteers may come into contact with the patients here in the hospital.
 If you or any members of your group would like to become an in-hospital volunteer please visit those pages on the website to learn more.